didierbrassard/CodingClub_workshop/2.0-Missing_Data/2_multiple_imputation.md

 # 2. Our question

-**Mock question of interest**: is energy intake associated with with fat intake? - Dependent: energy intake - Main predictor: fat intake - Covariates of interest: age, sex, bmi - Auxiliary variables: + Variables that are either correlated with missing variable (r \> 0.4) or believed to be associated with missingness. *Use your knowledge!* + To increase power and/or help make the assumption of MAR more plausible - protein, cho
+**Mock question of interest**: is energy intake associated with with fat intake? - *Dependent*: energy intake - *Main predictor*: fat intake - *Covariates of interest*: age, sex, bmi - *Auxiliary variables*: + Variables that are either correlated with missing variable (r \> 0.4) or believed to be associated with missingness. *Use your knowledge!* + To increase power and/or help make the assumption of MAR more plausible - protein, cho

 # 3. Explore pattern of missingness